Pawan-Hegde-M/Auditingsystem/README.md

 Kindly delete the Database named folder after using the files inside it.

-use ADR001 as username and "12345@aA" or "12345@sS" as password for first login.
+use ADR001 as username and "12345@sS" as password for first login to Auditor account.

+use ADT001 as username and "12345@sS" as password for first login to Audities account.

+For tutorial about usage of the software visit https://www.youtube.com/watch?v=gqJ4BpsWJas.